 The women participated in workshops, and met with organizations related to their fields, like the Johns Hopkins Applied Physics and Laboratory, National Geographic, and the Geena Davis Institute, to cultivate relationships with their American counterparts and examine women’s contributions to STEM.
 They explored best practices in the effective recruitment, training, and development of women and other underrepresented groups in STEM and learned how they can institutionalize opportunities for women in their own countries.
 The film’s distributor, Disney Studios, provides significant support to the program, facilitating meetings at both National Geographic and at the studios in Los Angeles.

 How #HiddenNoMore Began

-Throughout 2017, U.S. Embassies and Consulates in more than 80 countries have screened the movie for international audiences, generating discussions on race, gender equality, and women in science, technology, engineering, and math (STEM) careers.
-In the wake of these successful screenings, Hidden Figures has inspired an International Visitor Leadership Program (IVLP) titled “Hidden No More: Empowering Women Leaders in STEM” set for October 2017.
+Throughout 2017, U.S. Embassies and Consulates in more than 100 countries screened the movie Hidden Figures for international audiences, generating discussions on racial equality, gender equality, and women in STEM careers.
+These successful screenings inspired an IVLP, Hidden No More: Empowering Women Leaders in STEM.

 Participants return home with new ideas to put into action

 After her 2017 IVLP, Dr. Jessica Wade pledged to write one Wikipedia page a day to highlight women and people of color who are working/ have worked in STEM.
 Almost 700 Wiki pages later, Jess is recognized around the world for this effort and many others that promote women and girls in STEM.
 She was awarded the Institute of Physics Daphne Jackson Medal and Prize as well as being recognized in the Queen’s 2019 Birthday Honors for acting as an internationally recognized ambassador of STEAM.